QCBSRworkshops/QCBSRworkshops.github.io/content/english/project/r-workshop-01.md

 ---
 bg_image: images/feature-bg.jpg
-category: [data-manipulation]
+category: ["Introduction", "R"]
-description: Let us learn how to load, view, and manipulate your data in R!
+description: If you are new to R, this is your start point.
 draft: false
-image: images/portfolio/work2.jpg
+image: images/portfolio/work1.jpg
 information:
 - info: Beginner
   label: Level